stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 }
 ```

-The `matches` method looks up the format properties from the device and applies the filter test:
+The `matches` method looks up the properties of each candidate from the device and applies the predicate:

 ```java
 private boolean matches(VkFormat format) {